material-components/material-components-android/docs/components/ProgressIndicator.md

 #### Implementing progress indicator theming

-Using theme attributes and style sin `res/values/styles.xml` (themes all circular progress indicators and affects other components):
+Use theme attributes and styles in `res/values/styles.xml`, which applies to all circular progress indicators and affects other components:

 ```xml
 <style name="Theme.App" parent="Theme.Material3.*">